dibs-project/dibs/doc/user.md

 Algorithms:

-The algorithm used to synchronize dibs with the DoSV is described in dosv-sync.md.
+The algorithm used to synchronize dibs with Hochschulstart.de is described in `dosv-sync.md`.

 ## Backend